DebugBill/glpi2mdt/INSTALL.md

 ## Initial setup
 * Install the plugin like any other.
 * Go to menu Configuration/Plugin.
 Click on **install** then **activate**.
 This will create additional tables within your GLPI database.
-* Mount your deployement share locally on the GLPI server (read-only is OK, only the "Control" directory is necessary)
+* Mount your deployement share locally on the GLPI server (read-only is OK, only the "Control" directory is necessary.
+Pay attention to SE-Linux restirctions.
+PHP may not be able to read the files without proper configuration)
 * Once the plugin is activated you can click on its name in the "Plugins" page to get to the configuraiton page

 * Configure the plugin: credentials to the MDT database, path to the "control" directory, local admin password to be used for computers.....
 Save!
 The "port" is ignored as of version 0.0.1